SuLabUCSD/Calcium_imaging_scripts/README.md

 Data organization:
-1. Imaging files must be organized in the exact format (see the “Example_data” folder).
+1. Imaging files must be organized in the exact format as follows.
 Must be TIFF files.
+2. Example format with 7 flies and 6 methyl acetate dilutions tested for each fly:
+- The data folder should contain 7 folders: Fly1, Fly2, Fly3, Fly4, Fly5, Fly6, Fly7
+- Inside each fly folder, there should 6 folders: 01_MA_10_9, 02_MA_10_8, 03_MA_10_7, 04_MA_10_6, 05_MA_10_5, 06_MA_10_4
+- MA is the abbreviation for the odorant used.
+The last two numbers indicate the dilution.
+For example, 10_9 is 10^-9.
+- Inside each dilution folder, there should be one TIFF file.

 Run motion correction in FIJI:
 1. Install moco using directions here: https://github.com/NTCColumbia/moco. (published by Rafael Yuste 2016).